 General Facilities and Premises

-Sponsors of events which are held on other.
-University premises at which alcoholic beverages are served must first obtain approval from the authorized University official, complete and then secure the registration process outlined below, and abide by the regulations for registered events.
-Permission from the Dean of Student’s Office is required for alcoholic beverages to be served in any public areas of the campus.
-The possession/consumption of alcohol in the public areas of the campus is prohibited, with the exception of officially registered events.
-University-sponsored events for trustees, alumni, parents, and faculty are exempt from the regulations below, except number 8.
+Sponsors of events which are held on other University premises at which alcoholic beverages are served must first obtain approval from the authorized University official.
+Events planned by students, student clubs, organizations, and groups as well as events and activities that are advertised to and/or open to students are submitted through the space reservation process to the campus Dean of Students or their designated representative for approval after review.
+Permission from the campus Dean of Student’s Office is required for alcoholic beverages to be served in any public areas of the campus.
+The possession/consumption of alcohol in the public areas of the campus is prohibited, with the exception of officially approved events.
+University-sponsored events for trustees, alumni, parents, and faculty may be exempt on a case-by-case basis from some of the regulations below, except number 8.

-Social events sponsored by student groups, organizations, or clubs where alcohol is sold/served must be registered with the Office for Student Involvement.
+Events and activities sponsored by student groups, clubs, and organizations, in which alcohol is sold/served must first be approved through the space reservation process managed by the campus Office for Student Involvement.
 The process of registering social events is intended to create thought in the planning process.
 The registration process also offers an opportunity for registrants to receive important information such as copies of the University alcohol policy and state law, fact sheets on alcohol, and event planning recommendations.

 Regulations for Registered Events:

-- Events (as described above) must be registered in the Office for Student Involvement no less than one month before they are to be held and before publicity is distributed.
+- Events at which alcohol is planned to be served (as described above) must be approved by the Dean of Students or designate via the space reservation process managed by the Office for Student Involvement no less than one month before they are to be held and before publicity is distributed, including online and through social media.

-- Signs clearly stating state law pertaining to alcohol consumption must be conspicuously evident at the event.
+- Signs clearly stating state law pertaining to alcohol consumption must be conspicuously evident at the event entrance, registration area, drink ticket purchase area, and/or bar.

-- Student groups, organizations, or clubs which sponsor an event where alcohol is sold/served may not use University funds including student activities monies to purchase or provide by any means alcoholic beverages for the event.
+- Student groups, organizations, or clubs which sponsor an event where alcohol is sold/served may not use University funds including student activities monies to purchase or provide by any means alcoholic beverages for the event without specific approval by the Dean of Students or designate and in accordance with the policies and procedures contained in this section of the University Regulations.

-- Neither direct nor implied reference to the intended availability of alcoholic beverages may be made in any publicity in connection with the activity.
+- Neither direct nor implied reference to the intended availability of alcoholic beverages may be made in any publicity in connection with the activity without specific approval by the Dean of Students or designate and in accordance with the policies and procedures contained in this section of the University Regulations.

-- Alcoholic beverages may not be removed from the designated area of the event.
+- Alcoholic beverages may not be removed from the designated area of the event by guests and participants.

 - Alcoholic beverages will only be served to persons 21 years of age or older who have proper identification.

-- Sponsoring organizations will be responsible for providing Department of Public Safety staff to ensure that guests conduct themselves properly and to assist with crowd control.
+- Sponsoring organizations will be responsible for hiring Department of Public Safety staff for any event at which alcohol is served.
 One Department of Public Safety guard per 50 guests is recommended.
-A minimum of 3 guards are required at events at which alcohol will be served.
-A minimum of 2 guards are required at dances where alcohol will not be served.
+A minimum of 2 guards is required at dances where alcohol will not be served.
 The group sponsoring the event must pay all contract guard-costs.

-- Sponsoring groups must see to it that guests conduct themselves properly.
+- Sponsoring groups must see to it that guests conduct themselves according to the University Regulations, the University Code of Conduct and/or Residential Life policy.

 - Sponsors must ensure that the serving of alcoholic beverages ceases at least one-half hour prior to the scheduled end of the registered activity.